Jordan king calls for review of bill that sparked protests - Journal du Cameroun

 Jordan’s King Abdullah II called Tuesday for a review of a controversial draft tax law that has sparked a wave of anti-austerity protests and led to the prime minister’s resignation.

-For nearly a week the capital and other cities have been hit by angry demonstrations against IMF-backed reforms that have brought repeated price hikes.
+For nearly a week the capital and other cities have been hit by angry demonstrations against reforms backed by the International Monetary Fund that have brought repeated price hikes.

-Hours after premier Hani Mulki stepped down on Monday in an effort to quell the unrest, protesters were back in the streets of Amman demanding further changes.
+Hours after premier Hani Mulki stepped down on Monday in an effort to quell the unrest, protesters were back in the streets of Amman.

-“We are demanding a change to the government’s economic programme, not just a change in prime minister,” said university student Ahmad Abu Ghazzal, 23.
+“We are demanding a change to the government’s economic programme, not just a change in prime minister,” said 23-year-old university student Ahmad Abu Ghazzal — one of about 2,000 demonstrators who gathered overnight in central Amman.

 “We’re sick of seeing changes in the cabinet — it’s not good enough and it doesn’t have any results,” he said.